 If we needed to include any Local Data Dictionary components in our label, we would add a reference for each LDD namespace after the PDS namespace.
-For example, if we were using the Imaging Node Local Data Dictionary, we would add the img namespace, and the root tag would then look like this:
+(Only namespaces that are registered in the Namespace Registry may be used in PDS4 labels (https://pds.nasa.gov/pds4/schema/pds-namespace-registry.pdf).)
+For example, if we were using the Cartography and Imaging Sciences Node Local Data Dictionary, we would add the img namespace, and the root tag would then look like this: